teadetime/robosys/README.md

 ### Lessons Learned
 ---
-Molding is hard!
+- Molding is hard!
-Circular molds are especially difficult
+- Circular molds are especially difficult
-3d printing isn’t always the answer, A cardboard mold could have been made as well Single use molds are an option-- THis could have saved me a lot of time since it was hard to print parts
+- 3d printing isn’t always the answer, A cardboard mold could have been made as well
+- Single use molds are an option-- this could have saved me a lot of time since it was hard to print parts

 #### Works Cited